a7ul/blog/src/pages/graphql-auth/index.md

 ### Permissions

 Permissions are identifiers assigned to different groups of data in your application.
 We would assign permissions to each field in the GraphQL schema to mark its access requirements.
-The idea is to use a **@auth** GraphQL schema directive to annotate permissions for each field (We will look at **@auth**'s implementation in a bit).
+The idea is to use an **@auth** GraphQL schema directive to annotate permissions for each field (We will look at **@auth**'s implementation in a bit).

 For example, consider a GraphQL schema with the following **@auth** anotations: